hiddentao/google-tts/README.md

 **NOTE:** Playback (`.play()` below) will only work when running the script locally as Google's server only returns audio if you can prevent the browser from sending the Referrer HTTP Header to their server.
 If you want to add background playback to your online site perhaps [SoundManager](http://www.schillmania.com/projects/soundmanager2/) will do the trick (I haven't tested this).
+On the other hand, I'm assumng this will still work in Phonegap apps.

 ## Features